BeierZhu/xERM/README.md

 ## Update Logs
 - 28 Dec 2021, Release train and eval code of xERM-PC on CIFAR100-LT and ImageNet-LT Dataset.
 - 30 Dec 2021, Release train and eval code of xERM-TDE on Places365-LT Dataset (ResNet50 Backbone).
+- 31 Dec 2021, Release train and eval code of xERM-TDE on Places365-LT Dataset (ResNet152 Backbone).